friflo/Friflo.Json.Fliox/Json/Fliox.Hub/Client/README.md

 A client also offer the possibility to send and subscribe commands and messages.
 In detail:

-- **Send** a message / commands by passing its name and an optional parameter - commonly called `param`.
+- **Send** a message / command by passing its name and an optional parameter - commonly called `param`.
   The difference between command and message is:
   - a command return a **result** - It is used to execute a domain specific operation on the Hub.
   - a message return **void**     - It is used to send messages to other clients.